Guide to Selling a Rental Property For the Highest Profit

 Your equity is high

 Did you buy the property years ago, in good condition, and for a relatively low price?
-If so, and the property value has appreciated since then, it may be a good time to list the home.
+If so, and the property value has appreciated since then, it may be a good time to list the home for sale.

 It’s a seller’s market